Budapesti VSC: History

 On 18 July 2012, BVSC started an adult team after 10 years of pause.
 The team are going to compete in the Budapest Labdarugó Szövetség IV.

 In 2019, the club were promoted to the Budapest bajnokság I after winning the 2018-19 Budapest bajnokság II.

 In May 2020, the club were promoted to the Nemzeti Bajnokság III after finishing first in the Budapest championship.
 The 2019-20 Budapest Bajnokság I was interrupted and finally terminated due to the COVID-19 pandemic.
 Gábor Horváth, director of the football department, said that the club were eligible to enter the 2020-21 Nemzeti Bajnokság III and the club would meet all the requirements to play at the third tier.

 On 28 July 2021, former Hungarian national team player, Ákos Buzsáky, was appointed.
 The main aim of the club was to get promoted to Nemzeti Bajnokság II.

 In the 2020-21 Nemzeti Bajnokság III season, the club finished second.

 In March 2022, the club announced that refugees from the Russo-Ukrainian War can do sports for free at the club.

 On 1 June 2022, Ákos Buzsáky was removed from his position.

 On 22 June 2022, Flórián Urbán was appointed as the new manager of the club.

+In 2022–23, BVSC-Zugló finished 1st in NB III East and promotion to NB II for the first time in history in 20 years via promotion relegation play-off after defeat Szentlőrinc 1-2 and play in second tier since 2003–04.

+On 9 April 2023, BVSC beat Körösladány 8–0.
+On 16 April 2023, BVSC beat Putnok by 3-0 and won the 2022–23 Nemzeti Bajnokság III season.

+On 2 August 2023, Paulo Vinicius, former Fehérvár FC pleayer, was signed by the club.

+On 30 November 2023, Tamás Szekeres was appointed as the new coach of the club.

+In the 2023–24 Nemzeti Bajnokság II season, BVSC were struggling to avoid relegation.
+However, the club had surprising results such as beating Győri ETO FC 1–0 at home on 4 February 2024.

+On 24 April 2024, Tamás Szekeres resigned and was replaced by Ádám Kincses.
+On 28 April 2024, it was announced that István Kisteleki also helps the management of the team.
+In the 2023–24 Nemzeti Bajnokság II, BVSC finished in the 13th position and avoided relegation the third tier.

+On 10 June 2024, József Csábi was appointed as the manager of the club.
+BVSC started the 2024–25 Nemzeti Bajnokság II season with a goalless draw against Mezőkövesdi SE at the Mezőkövesdi Városi Stadion on 28 July 2024.
+The draw was followed by two away victories.
+First, BVSC beat Aqvital FC Csákvár on 4 August 2024.
+On 11 August 2024, BVSC beat Kazincbarcikai SC 1-0.